SAP/openui5-docs/docs/Step_10_Property_Formatting_Using_Data_Types_9252ee4.md

 </mvc:View>
 ```

-A new pair of `Label` and `Input` elements have been created for the `salesToDate` model property.
+A new pair of `Label` and `Input` elements have been created for the `salesAmount` model property.
 The description property of the `Input` element has been bound to the `currencyCode` model property.
-The value property of the `Input` element has been bound to the model properties `salesToDate` and `currencyCode`.
+The value property of the `Input` element has been bound to the model properties `salesAmount` and `currencyCode`.
 The `{showMeasure: false}` parameter switches off the display of the currency symbol within the input field itself.
 This is not needed because it is being displayed using the `Input` element's description property.

 ***